Current by-law reviews

 Get involved

 Public consultations have now closed.
 Thank you for providing your feedback.
-For updates on the progress of this review, please visit the Parks and Facilities By-law Review Engage Ottawa page.
+For updates on the progress of this review, please visit the Parks and Facilities By-law Review Engage Ottawa page(link is external).

 Reports